As an Amazon Associate I earn from qualifying purchases.

 If you love pizza, but think you have to give it up to be healthy, think again!

-About a year ago, I was making pizza for dinner for my husband.
+About a year ago, I was making pizza for dinner.
 I chopped all my veggies and put my beautiful pizza together and in the oven.
 I pulled it out, served it, and we ate it.
 It was fabulous!
 The catch?

 It didn’t have any cheese!
 We had eaten almost all of it when I realized I hadn’t put any cheese on the pizza.
 I was shocked that we hadn’t noticed.
 But it got me thinking.
 If you don’t really need all that fattening cheese to have a tasty pizza, why put it on there?

 I’ve been making this low-fat pizza ever since.
 And every time I do, it’s an absolute hit.

 Thin Crust PizzaPrint Pin Rate Add to Collection Go to Collections